His SSN is 457-55-5467.

 They order your credit reports once per year which is easy for them because they can use the free annual credit report you are due by law.
 The bad part here is that if you wanted to use the very clever advice of getting your report from one of the companies every four months so you can keep a semi-constant tab on your credit, you can't.
 Lifelock blew your free coupons all at once.

 They'll keep a list of the companies you have credit cards and such with so you can quickly call them if your wallet is stolen.
-The FDIC has a great guide about how to do this yourself including the advice to carry a bare-minimum of cards and information and to make your own call-down list.
+As the FDIC points out, this is not hard to do.

 Worst of all, the "fraud alert" features (1 and 2) that they provide have been blocked as a result of a recent lawsuit by Experian who claimed that Lifelock was abusing the fraud alert system by placing them for EVERYONE instead of just people who feel in imminent danger of ID theft.